Here are some resources to help you to enjoy all the Trail has to offer.

 Walk & Bike the Alexandria Heritage Trail guidebook

 Take this 80-page illustrated guidebook with you on your journey.
 Walk and Bike the Alexandria Heritage Trail: a Guide to Exploring a Virginia Town’s Hidden Past, by City Archaeologist Pamela J. Cressey, contains maps of each trail segment and historical and archaeological information about 110 locations on the Heritage Trail.
-You can purchase a copy at the Alexandria Archaeology Museum and local bike shops, or from our online museum shop.
+This book is out of print, but may still be available from online resellers.

 Alexandria Bikeways Map

 The 110 locations on the Heritage Trail are marked Alexandria Bikeways: Trails & on-road bike routes in and around Alexandria, Virginia, a map produced by the Office of Transit Services & Programs, Department of Transportation & Environmental Services.